devmahmud/complete-svg-animations/README.md

 - Create an issue in this repository
 - Check the course modules for detailed explanations
-- Refer to the complete course file for comprehensive coverage
+- Use the interactive playground to experiment with code

 ---